 High-altitude G-IV dropsonde measurements, in coordination with onboard P-3 sensors, Tail Doppler Radar, SFMR, and inner-core dropsonde data, allow hurricane scientists to address science objectives that identify processes important for intensification when a tropical cyclone experiences moderate vertical wind shear.
 Vertical wind shear can inhibit the ability for a tropical cyclone to intensify.

 Tail Doppler Radar analyses indicate that Sally’s circulation appears tilted with height, which is supported by the asymmetric representation of its associated precipitation.
-Overnight, NOAA’s Hurricane Hunter operations captured the effects of vertical wind shear on Sally’s vortex prior to its strengthening in the Gulf of Mexico.
+Overnight, NOAA’s Hurricane Hunter operations captured the effects of vertical wind shear on Sally’s vortex prior to its strengthening in the Gulf of America.

 Reconnaissance into Hurricane Sally provided the opportunity to conduct instrument validation tasks while accomplishing EMC directives.
 Wave and wind observations from onboard SFMR and Wide Swath Radar Altimeter (WSRA) will be compared to coincident dropsondes and available ocean buoy and profiler data (Argo) to determine and improve their accuracy.